 Even if you do everything in your power to protect yourself and your loved ones, you may not be able to maintain your safety when other people make poor decisions.
 This person responsible for your accident threatened your health and possibly even your life, and they must face the consequences of their actions.

-After a severe accident, you have the right to seek compensation for your injuries, and the personal injury attorneys at North Carolina and South Carolina DeMayo Law Offices are prepared to help.
+After a severe accident, you have the right to seek compensation for your injuries, and the personal injury attorneys at North and South Carolina DeMayo Law Offices are prepared to help.
 You need financial support after an accident to ensure that you can receive appropriate medical care, replace damaged property, and continue to provide for yourself and your loved ones.

 Our personal injury attorneys have the legal knowledge and experience necessary to fight on your behalf successfully.